pressjson/Obsidian/MUS 355/Bill Evans Presentation.md

 - Recorded in *New Jazz Conceptions* (1956) as a solo piano piece
 	- Later adapted into a standard in *Waltz for Debby* (1961) with his trio
-- Despite being a Jazz Waltz, it is reminiscent of European Waltzes
+- Despite being a jazz waltz, it is reminiscent of European waltzes
 	- "Je te veux" by Eric Satie
 	- "Um pah" of the Viennese Waltz